EnthusiasticTeslim/EnthusiasticTeslim/README.md

 - Piano Music Generation: Trained two deep learning LSTM models as 1) critic of good or bad music and 2) composer to generate new music.
 Tools: Python, PyTorch, Scikit-Learn. [code](https://github.com/EnthusiasticTeslim/PianoGen)
 - Facial Recognition: Collaborated on the development of software utilizing Mediapipe + Blender framework to track facial structure and emotion classification via a trained CNN-based classifier. [code](https://github.com/EnthusiasticTeslim/PianoGen)
 - Tox24 challenge: Predict the in vitro activity of compounds from chemical structure.
 [Code](https://github.com/EnthusiasticTeslim/tox24competition)
+- LLM for Water Purification: Collaborated on applying prompt engineering to develop [chatbots](https://github.com/ViktoriiaBaib/WaterLLM) that guide researchers to the optimal water treatment solution for specific cases, based on contaminant composition, cost, and resource availability.